HOA Homeowners' Rights Task Force

 Flooding for the past several years

-by iceytina21, about 1 year ago
+by iceytina21, over 2 years ago

 My husband and I moved into an hoa community in October 2022.
 We were completely unaware that there has been ongoing flooding concerns happening since at least as far back as 2016.
 This past year, we have had a couple instances of water filling our window well and spilling out into our finished carpeted basement.
 The second time this happened was June 2023.
 It hailed and rained very hard, and within 15 minutes our entire window well was filled, and water was very liberally waterfalling into our basement.
 It filled up a corner section so much that water was standing...
 Continue reading